-Projected outcome: A drought risk and vulnerability assessment framework is updated each 10 years to identify and rate the
+Projected outcome: A drought risk and vulnerability assessment framework is updated each 10 years to identify and rate the anticipated exposure and sensitivity to harm of the region's built infrastructure.

-Priority Resilience activity Priority action Vulnerability and risk profiles known and agreed.
+Priority Resilience activity Priority action Agreed vulnerability and risk profiles known.
 The level of infrastructure required to service rural communities is known.
 Key stakeholders: Local and State governments.
 Carry out an analysis of existing drought related infrastructure and whether it meets needs to increase drought resilience.
-Vulnerability indicators (community, landscape, economic, infrastructure) established and agreed.
+Agreed vulnerability indicators (community, landscape, economic, infrastructure) established.
 Regular assessment of infrastructure condition and adequacy is carried out.
 Key stakeholders: Local and State governments.
 Carry out an audit of the condition of existing drought related infrastructure.
 Ensure that adequate resources are available to build and maintain essential infrastructure.
 Key stakeholders: Federal and State governments.
 Develop a drought infrastructure maintenance and capital development plan.